Wood panelled wall

 Webinars & Events

-Since launching in January 2023, Sheridan’s EDI Knowledge Mobilization and Dissemination Centre has hosted 20 webinars with more than 1,900 participants.
-More than half of our participants have attended more than one session.
+Since launching in January 2023, Sheridan's EDI Knowledge Mobilization and Dissemination Centre has hosted 27 events with close to 2,600 participants.
+More than half of those participants have attended more than one session.

 Recap: Strengthen your EDI – Core Course Day.
 In collaboration with Fanshawe College for the 50 – 30 Challenge.
 (September 27, 2023)